-So many managers and business owners have said that their company's most valuable asset is their people that it's become a cliché-the good kind, that everyone knows to be true.
+So many managers and business owners have said that their company's most valuable asset is their people that it's become a cliche – the good kind – that everyone knows to be true.

-Deciding Whom to Hire
+Deciding whom to hire

 When a new hire doesn't work out and either leaves voluntarily or has to be terminated, this can cost quite a bit of money.
 The resources spent on the hiring and training processes are lost, with more money going on the line to hire the next recruit.

 On the one hand, you can't hire someone just because you like them, only to find out they don't really have the skills and experience you thought they did.
 On the other hand, if you hire someone who has all of the necessary qualifications, other parts of the equation may be lacking.
 They may lack so-called "soft skills," including vital communication or people skills and may simply be a bad fit for the company culture.

-In order to find someone who really is a good fit for the job, you need to make a set of decisions in order to set up the system that will find this person.
+In order to find someone who really is a good fit for the job, you need to make a set of decisions in order to set up a system that will find this person.
 If the hiring process is aimed at filling positions quickly rather than carefully, you may be hiring for the same job over and over.
 If your job listings are too generic and don't describe in detail exactly what skills and characteristics you're looking for, you may get bombarded with resumes from all the wrong people.
 The extra costs of using assessment testing or even hiring a recruiter may ultimately save money, especially for higher-level jobs.

-Company HR rules can make employee working lives either productive and smooth or disrupted and unhappy.
-In some cases, a work environment can be outright hostile to someone's wellbeing.
+Company HR rules can make employees working lives either productive and smooth or disrupted and unhappy.
+In some cases, a work environment can be outright hostile to someone's well-being.
 A good employee manual clearly describes the company's rules for professional behavior.
 Putting the rules and the consequences for not following them into black and white lays the groundwork for a respectful company culture, and may even avoid some lawsuits down the road.

 Decisions about company fraternization rules need to be made with special care.
 While romances between workers and their superiors can have destructive consequences, not all office romances do.

-Human Resources decisions will affect your company at every level.
+Human resources decisions will affect your company at every level.
 Taking all related decisions under careful consideration can only improve both the company's culture and its balance sheet.